95devFran/95devFran/README.md

 ---

-### 🎯 Curiosidades
+### 🎯 Fun Facts

-- 🐧 Me gusta trabajar desde la terminal
+- 🐧 I like working from the terminal
-- 🛰️ Me encanta representar información de forma interactiva en mapas digitales
+- 🛰️ I love representing information interactively on digital maps
-- 💬 Me gusta aprender cosas nuevas y compartirlas
+- 💬 I enjoy learning new things and sharing them

 ---